 - "Mr. Monk and the Red Herring": Monk takes a look at a mummy, and immediately concludes that they were killed.
 Natalie tries to get him to hurry up by pointing out the mummy's been dead for centuries, to which Monk replies "there's no statue of limitations on murder."

 - "Mr. Monk Gets Drunk."
 Monk does just that.
 And then solves the case, delivering his summation while still completely hammered.

-- Right before that, between Monk and Natalie: Monk is pointing out Kyle Brooks to Natalie and telling her that he is sure Kyle's up to something, but Natalie has no idea what it may be.
+- Right before that, between Monk and Natalie: Monk is pointing out Kyle Brooks to Natalie and telling her that he is sure Kyle's up to something, but Natalie is exasperated by Monk's inability to stop thinking about Kyle.
 At that point, a college photo of Monk and Trudy sitting on a campus bench shows up in the slideshow, and Natalie is the only one who gives any sort of applause to Monk appearing in the photo.
 Capped by a woman at the table next to them recognizing Trudy, but struggling to remember Monk's first name even despite Natalie tapping her shoulder and pointing the present-day Monk out to her.

 - "Mr. Monk Goes to a Rock Concert":